Rani is passionate about cooking authentic Indian food. She was born and brought up in Mumbai.

 She believes taking part in MasterChef 2014 has been an exciting journey full of culinary adventures.
 Rani impressed the judges with her in depth knowledge of Indian cuisine and flavours and was honored to be referred as a 'Spice Angel' on the show.

-She is also available as a private chef in London and Surrey and regularly hosts pop ups and supper clubs.
+She is also available for small event catering in London and Surrey and occasionally hosts pop ups and supper clubs.

-Rani enjoys teaching Indian food and meeting new people; and endeavours to inspire as many people as possible to cook great tasting food.
+Rani enjoys teaching Indian food; and endeavours to inspire as many people as possible to cook great tasting food.
 Her classes are fun, full of essential tips and information on creating authentic Indian food.

 Facebook: Facebook page